As data volumes grow and reporting demands become more complex, choosing the right database management software (DBMS) solution is critical.

 Cost Structure

-The current annual price of the DBMS tool is $99.95.
+The current annual price of the RazorSQL DBMS tool is $99.95 per user for a standard license.
+Volume discounts are available.

 Pros

-• Custom templates of Microsoft Access are ideal for adding web databases and simultaneously tracking, reporting, or sharing with other users
+- Custom templates in Microsoft Access are ideal for adding web databases (with SharePoint integration) and simultaneously tracking, reporting, or sharing with other users.

-• Users get to have full access to Office Suite Packages such as Word, Excel, and Outlook.
+- Users get full access and integration with other Office Suite Packages such as Word, Excel, and Outlook.

 Cons

-The open-source DBMS tool is a favourite of developers as one of the efficient DBMS tools to design, develop, and perform other database management activities.
-The best trait of SQL Developer is that it takes less time to execute multiple queries.
-Consequently, users generate queries in numerous formats like PDF, HTML, XML, or Excel
+Oracle SQL Developer is a free graphical database tool for database development provided by Oracle.
+It allows developers to design, develop, browse, and perform other database management activities for Oracle Databases.
+A key trait of SQL Developer is that it takes less time to execute multiple queries and offers a comprehensive suite of tools for PL/SQL development.
+Consequently, users can generate queries and reports in numerous formats like PDF, HTML, XML, or Excel.

 Pros

-• It allows users to simplify data management in Oracle Database
+- It allows users to simplify data management and development tasks in Oracle Database.

-• SQL Developer can run end-to-end database applications
+- SQL Developer can run end-to-end database applications development cycles.

-• You can migrate your database modeling solution to third-party databases to Oracle
+- You can migrate your database modeling solution from third-party databases to Oracle.

 Cons